SPARC: Separating Perception And Reasoning Circuits for Test-time Scaling of VLMs: Two-Stage Architecture: Decoupling Perception and Reasoning

 \subsection{Findings}

 Our results demonstrate that we can significantly enhance model performance in a completely training-free manner.
 Notably, this approach not only enables effective perception scaling for the Molmo family but also surpasses the native ``thinking with images'' paradigm in Qwen3-VL.
 We observed consistent performance gains across all benchmarks, with SPARC consistently outperforming its native baseline.
+Furthermore, we present targeted studies in Appendices~\ref{appendix:tunnel_vision} and~\ref{appendix:benchmark_coverage} showing that SPARC has no detrimental influence in less perception-oriented benchmarks, and does not suffer from ``tunnel vision'', i.e.\ context collapse when dealing with queries requiring global or relational understanding.
 Regarding specific architectures, we observe that Molmo2-8B underperforms relative to its 4B counterpart, a phenomenon consistent with findings reported in the original work.
-We note that we experienced reproducibility issues with the Qwen3-VL family of models: in our experiments, there are quite a number of cases where ``thinking with images'' does not even reach the native model performance.
+We note that we experienced unstable behavior with the Qwen3-VL family of models: in our experiments, sometimes ``thinking with images'' does not even reach the native model performance.
 We provide the full quantitative analysis in Appendix~\ref{appendix:full_tables} and a qualitative analysis of failure modes in Appendix~\ref{appendix:qualitative}.

 The advantages of our methodology are most pronounced in low-resolution regimes.
 In these settings, the generated crops do not merely provide token redundancy; they actively restore critical high-frequency visual information lost during downsizing, effectively bypassing the perceptual bottlenecks of the base resolution.
-This effect is evident in the pareto front, but it is even more striking in the OOD remote sensing evaluation.
+This effect is evident in the Pareto frontier, but it is even more striking in the OOD remote sensing evaluation.
 On XLRS, for instance, Molmo2 operating at 256-pixel resolution with crops surpasses the performance of the standard model prompted at full resolution.
 This represents a paradigm shift in efficiency: given the dataset's average dimension of $8500 \times 8500$ pixels, our method achieves superior accuracy while processing approximately 0.1\% of the visual tokens required for a naive full-resolution forward pass.